BlockEmulator: An Emulator Enabling to Test Blockchain Sharding Protocols: Design and Implementation of BlockEmulator

 \textit{BlockEmulator} adopts a lock-based mechanism to implement the account migration. \reviseyg{Once the leader node of a \textit{worker} shard receives \hw{the} command of account redistribution, it completes the current round of PBFT first, then locks the \hw{associated} account states in this shard.
 After these \hw{preparations}, the leader node will handle \hw{the account-migration} command.
 Thus, the interface \textit{ExtraOpInConsensus} should handle the message containing the account redistribution result.
 By implementing this interface, the leader node determines which account information should be sent to a new \hw{designated} shard.
 The information includes account states and the transactions associated with \textit{dirty} accounts.}

-\yql{A shard will unlock its account states when receiving all the \textit{dirty} account information from other shards.
+A shard will unlock its account states when receiving all the \textit{dirty} account information from other shards.
 Then, this shard executes the consensus of the account migration, which can be seamlessly \hw{achieved} by modifying the interface \textit{OpInterShards}. \hw{Note that}, users can define a new block type \hw{dedicated to} account migration.
-This approach ensures the compatibility of the codebase while facilitating the implementation of \hw{customized} functionalities.} Users can also replace the account migration \hw{module} according to their demands.
+This approach ensures the compatibility of the codebase while facilitating the implementation of \hw{customized} functionalities.
+Users can also replace the account migration \hw{module} according to their demands.

 \reviseyg{\hw{The aforementioned examples indicate that} users can customize their protocols or algorithms utilizing the \hw{provided} interfaces. \hw{However, users should notice the following reminders.} First, users must \hw{clearly define} which nodes execute \hw{what functions, and where to implement their customized functionalities in either} a \textit{worker} or a \textit{supervisor} node.
-Second, users \hw{should determine} the timing of function execution, which will affect which interfaces should be \hw{rewritten}. \hw{Finally, users need to} implement the core components of their customized protocol.}
+Second, users \hw{should determine} the timing of function execution, which will affect which interfaces should be \hw{rewritten}. \hw{Finally, users need to} implement the core components of their customized protocol.} \hhhw{As an application instance for account migration in the context of a sharding blockchain, please refer to our latest work \cite{huang2024account} for more details.
+The implementation code can be found from the branch \textit{Fine-tune-lock} of BlockEmulator's codebase \cite{blockemulatorGitHub}. }